sudheera96/Group-4--Hunt-game/SaiKrishna_worklog.md

  Wednesday August 26 (in-person)

-* on the first day we are selected as group randomley and assigned as project Hunt Game then our team has planned a meeting how to approach  the project. next step we did is github repo was created by one of our team.and i was accepted to it and started working on it.
+* on the first day we are selected as group randomly and assigned as project Hunt Game then our team has planned a meeting how to approach  the project. next step we did is github repo was created by one of our team.and i was accepted to it and started working on it.

 # Half Day 1